damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

-you can resolve merge conflicts in the interface, you can restrict pushes to people and groups (in EE), you get an online IDE, can use slash commands to modify issues and use as many issue templates as you want ..and that's not all.
+you can resolve merge conflicts in the interface, you can restrict pushes to people and groups (in EE), you get an online IDE, you can use slash commands to modify issues and you use as many issue templates as you want ..and many other new features.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Clement Ho for his merge requests and responsiveness on issues.